 Have you heard of the teacup list?
 Instead of the bucket list with its dramatic, “before-I-die” goals, we have the teacup list.
 Instead of feeling panicked you haven’t gone on that cross-country road trip or hiked in Thailand or parachuted in the Gobi desert, you shrink all expectations.
 With this in mind, here in no particular order are the small (okay, very small) things I wish to do this summer…

 Avoid the news as much as possible — I know, it’s hard.
 But there comes a point where we need to come up for air.
 I have to take a break from the daily litany of tragedy, sorrow, and horror.
 I need to concentrate on fleeting summer beauty – orange daylilies, white egrets, sailboats, a honeysuckle-scented breeze, fat, ripe tomatoes, and pink geraniums in the sun.
-Yes, I need things that make me happy instead of making me want to cry.
+Yes, I need things that make me happy instead of making me want to cry and throw things.

 Get a tan by sitting outside ten minutes a day – I hear the gasps of sun worshippers now.
 Ten minutes?
 That’s it?
 You must understand, people.
 I’m an indoor person with white, pasty skin.
 Ten minutes in the morning will help me get that (for me) toasty look I need, without baking for hours on a beach.

 Listen to the drone of insects – Believe it or not, when I was a kid that sound meant summer.
 And is it me or did summers seem slower back then?
 The hum of bumblebees around a rhododendron brings back blue freeze pops, “I Love Lucy” reruns, riding bikes to Woolworth’s, and playing hide and seek behind backyard trees.
 When I listen to that sound, it’s a reminder to slow down and enjoy life.